 Student council notes and actions

-This week our student council is being refined and new members being appointed so there was an opportunity for a group of primary students to comment on their opinions of educational provision at Keyham Lodge School.
+This week our student council was being refined and new members were appointed so there was an opportunity for a group of primary students to comment on their opinions of the educational provision at Keyham Lodge School.

-Six students from year 5 and 6 joined the meeting with myself and where exceptionally well mannered and followed my requests for the full 40 minutes, they were brilliant.
+Six students from years 5 and 6 joined the meeting with me and where exceptionally well-mannered and followed my requests for the full 40 minutes.
+They were brilliant.

-All enjoyed coming to school and believed that there learning had improved and could now do things that they previously could not e.g.
+All enjoyed coming to school and believed that their learning had improved and that they could now do things that they previously not been able to, for example:-

-Student A could now read and could not before, Student B enjoyed and was successful in completing Maths and English tasks everyday where previously he would do nothing and did not enjoy work, Student C was completing column addition, was top of class in maths and actually enjoyed writing and reading where he used to kick off and refuse to do anything, Student D was a little more in different although also felt that he learned lots in class, he did state that he enjoyed it when work was more challenging as after completing with support it became easier and he felt proud of what he had done.
+- Student A could now read and could not do so before, Student B enjoyed- and was successful in completing Maths and English tasks everyday where previously he would do nothing and did not enjoy work, Student C was completing column addition, was top of the class in maths and actually enjoyed writing and reading whereas he used to kick-off and refuse to do anything, Student D was a little more indifferent, although also felt that he learned lots in class, and he did state that he enjoyed it when work was more challenging because after completing it with support it became easier and he felt proud of what he had done.

-Work could be a little more challenging and more opportunities for extension work could be provided, students mentioned that they had to ask for extra work and it was a little repetitive, just harder.
+- Work could be a little more challenging and more opportunities for extension work could be provided, students mentioned that they had to ask for extra work and it was a little repetitive and just more difficult.

-Majority of the group felt that the GEAR system worked and encouraged them to take responsibility for their own learning and completion of high standard quality work.
+- The majority of the group felt that the GEAR system worked and encouraged them to take responsibility for their own learning and to complete high standard quality work.

-The trips were not just reward focussed although they all liked them, there were opportunities for learning based trips like Bosworth Battlefield and Beacon Hill these helped the learning in class and more should be done.
+- The trips were not just reward-focussed, although they all liked them.
+There were opportunities for learning-based trips like Bosworth Battlefield and Beacon Hill and these helped them with their learning in class and they all felt that more trips should happen.

-There was some confusion around exclusions and how messing around is dealt with when it was more challenging than the three warnings before detentions…. some students thought that you were sent home if you hurt someone so much they went to hospital or you would be excluded if you threw a chair.
+- There was some confusion around exclusions and how messing around is dealt with when it was more challenging than the three warnings before detentions.
+Some students thought that you were sent home if you hurt someone so much that they went to hospital or that you would be excluded if you threw a chair.
 There seemed to be a lack of consistency around consequences for poor behaviour.

-Half of the group had aspirations to be teachers and the others were around running businesses although all thought it was early day they unanimously agreed that the school would make sure that it was possible for them to do what they wanted in the future.
-They fully believed that anything is possible.
+- Half of the group had aspirations to be teachers and the others were keen to run businesses although all thought it was early days.
+However, they unanimously agreed that the school would make sure that it was possible for them to do what they wanted to in the future.
+They fully believed that anything was possible.

-Science could be improved by making it a little more practically focused.
+- Science could be improved by making it a little more practical-focused.

-Very positive outlook of their education at Keyham Lodge – the major impression I got was that they were learning at a huge rate, this was the first time they had been challenged to work and they really enjoyed it – they wanted more…..well done.
+This was a very positive outlook of their education at Keyham Lodge – the major impression I got was that they were learning at a huge rate.
+This was the first time they had been challenged to work and they really enjoyed it – they wanted more…..well done.

 Keyham Lodge and Millgate Schools’ Federation